-And when, as here, a party is asking for an extension of a common law rule-especially an extension that was recently rejected by this Court-the reviewing court should be even more cognizant of the burdens of proof.
-Both the trial court and the Fifth Court apparently overlooked the heavy burdens associated with a plea to the jurisdiction and the harsh remedy of immunity.
-This Court, by granting review of this case, can correct those errors, and, by properly applying the holdings of Olivares, find that GTECH is not entitled to derivative sovereign immunity.
+When, as here, a party is asking for an extension of a common law rule-especially an extension that was recently rejected by this Court-the reviewing court should be even more cognizant of the burdens of proof.
+Both the trial court and the Fifth Court overlooked the heavy burdens associated with a plea to the jurisdiction and the harsh remedy of immunity.
+This Court, by granting review of this case, can correct those errors, and, by properly applying the holdings of Brown & Gay, find that GTECH is not entitled to derivative sovereign immunity.
 Further, the application of the doctrine of derivative sovereign immunity is heavily inflected by public policy considerations, such as the protection of the public fisc and the separation of powers among the three branches of government.
-See id. at 121.
+See Brown & Gay, 461 S.W.3d at 121.
 An erroneous ruling by an intermediate court in this arena is not mere error, affecting only the litigants; it has profound public policy implications affecting the entire State.